Setting Up SSO

 Setting Up Identity Provider

-If you use a custom identity provider or your provider does not appear in the list above, please complete the manual setup:
+If you use a custom identity provider or if we do not provide a preconfigured Sauce Labs SAML application for your identity provider, please complete the manual setup:

 Service Provider SAML Requirements